zacharybaca/AgentAssist/README.md

       - <code>GET /api/agents/:id</code>
       - Retrieves an agent by their unique ID.

-      3. Create a New Task
+      3. Create a New Agent
          - <code>POST /api/agents</code>
          - Requires the agent data in the request body.
          - Example Request Body: